Used articles donations in Greater Montreal

 Toaster, kettle, food processor | Barbecue |

-If you want to donate your old bike, there are a few options:
+If you wish to donate your old bicycle, here are your options:

-If you want to get rid of your old computer, it is important to choose specialized organizations which guarantee that all data on your hard drive are safely erased.
-Specialized NPOs also have the expertise to dispose of your electronic devices and recycle them if necessary in compliance with environmental standards.
+If you want to get rid of your old computer, it is important to do so with a specialized organization that ensures the data on your hard drive will be safely deleted.
+Specialized NPO’s also have expertise in disposing of your electronics and, if needed, recycling them in compliance with environmental standards.

-We suggest that you donate your computer or computer equipment to one of the following organizations:
+We suggest you give your computer or computer equipment to one of these organizations: